SkeinCurrency/core-node/README.md

 ## Configuration

-Dashcore includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Dashcore Node.
+Skeincoin includes a Command Line Interface (CLI) for managing, configuring and interfacing with your Dashcore Node.

 ```bash
 dashcore-node create -d <dash-data-dir> mynode